tmpim/netmountcc/README.md

 Replace `SITENAME` with the domain name.

 ### Casketfile

+Casket is an optional step to enable automatic SSL cert handling, and proxying to the netmount from a domain.
+For more information see Casket's [README](https://github.com/tmpim/casket#readme)

+This example specifically takes into account Cloudflare's proxying system.
+If you are not using CF, the `cloudflare` block may be removed, and the `import cloudflare` line in the `SITENAME` block can be removed/commented out.

 ```
 # List of cloudflare IPs to unwrap to real IPs.
 (cloudflare) {